Massage Magic: 9 Amazing Benefits of Regular Massage Therapy

 Massage calms the nervous system to decrease heart rate, slow down breathing, and improve digestion; it increases endorphins to help reduce pain; and it stimulates brainwave activity that supports improved sleep hygiene.

-Regular massage therapy increases your immunity to help prevent illness.
-It improves your lymphatic system to promote cleaner blood flow that helps your body fight against infection.
 And, it helps disperse waste products out of the muscles to relieve tension and pain.
 Overall, massage improves your immune system and has a calming effect on your entire body.

 4. Reduces Muscle Tension

-Regular massage therapy reduces muscle strain and tension by increasing the production of hormones that relax your body.
 It stimulates fluids around the muscle to maintain elasticity which in turn helps reduce injury and ease sore muscles.

 Increasing circulation to the tissues around the muscles helps maintain good muscle health and reduce risks of injury.
 Regular massage therapy also helps relieve tension headaches.

-5. Improves Circulation
+5. Improves Circulation and Brain Health

-Regular massage therapy improves circulation and overall health and elasticity of blood vessels, which in turn increases oxygen throughout the body and promotes physical well-being.
-Improved circulation and healthy blood vessels also help to stabilize and lower blood pressure.
+Regular massage therapy improves circulation, overall health, and elasticity of the blood vessels, which in turn increases oxygen throughout the body and promotes well-being.

 6. Improves Posture